riebecj/infisical-httpx-sdk/README.md

 >NOTE: The `all` argument is just an alias for `::` in pants, which means all targets.
 I use this alias as it makes things a bit easier to understand.

-If you run into any formatting or linting errors caught by [ruff](https://docs.astral.sh/ruff/), you can fix what is automatically fixable via
+If you run into any formatting or linting errors caught by `ruff`, you can fix what is automatically fixable via

 ```bash
 pants fix all